PaddlePaddle/Paddle/python/paddle/fluid/contrib/slim/tests/QAT_mkldnn_int8_readme.md

 * FP32 Optimized Throughput (images/s) is from [int8_mkldnn_quantization.md](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/inference/tests/api/int8_mkldnn_quantization.md).

 ## 3. How to reproduce the results
 Three steps are needed to reproduce the above-mentioned accuracy and performance results.
-Below we explain the steps taking ResNet50 as an example of image classification models, and Ernie as the NLP model.
+Below we explain the steps taking ResNet50 as an example of image classification models.
 ### Prepare dataset

 #### Image classification